GraphBLAS/SuiteSparseSessions/Session5/README.md

 5. **Off** - Completely disable JIT and deallocate everything

 **Key Quote:**
-> "If you have a set of operations which are not performance critical but they're doing some crazy type casting, they may compile a bunch of jets you don't need.
-Just turn, pause the jet, or just say, Jit run.
+> "If you have a set of operations which are not performance critical but they're doing some crazy type casting, they may compile a bunch of JIT kernels you don't need.
+Just turn, pause the JIT, or just say, JIT run.
 Don't load anything.
 Don't try to compile the thing.
 Just go with what you got."
 [00:20:40]

 ---